Saisiyat people

-The Saisiyat (賽夏 (true people, 獅設族(Sai-siat-cho̍k), Sai4 Hsia4, Sàixià); Hakka Pha̍k-fa-sṳ: 賽夏族(Sòi-hà-tshu̍k)), also spelled Saisiat, are an indigenous people of Taiwan.
-In 2000 the Saisiyat numbered 5,311, which was approximately 1.3% of Taiwan's total indigenous population, making them one of the smallest aboriginal groups in the country.
+The Saisiyat (SaySiyat; 賽夏 (true people, Sai-siat (獅設), Sai4 Hsia4, Sàixià); Hakka Pha̍k-fa-sṳ: Sòi-hà (賽夏)), also spelled Saisiat, are an indigenous people of Taiwan.
+In 2000 the Saisiyat numbered 5,311, which was approximately 1.3% of Taiwan's total indigenous population, making them one of the smallest Indigenous groups in the country.
 The Saisiyat inhabit Western Taiwan, overlapping the border between Hsinchu County and Miaoli County.
-They are divided into the Northern Branch (Wufong in the mountainous Hsinchu area) and the Southern Branch (Nanzhuang and Shitan in the highlands of Miaoli), each with its own dialect.
+They are divided into the Northern Branch (Wufeng in the mountainous Hsinchu area) and the Southern Branch (Nanzhuang and Shitan in the highlands of Miaoli), each with its own dialect.
 Their language is also known as Saisiyat.

 Names

 Saisiyat are sometimes rendered as Saiset, Seisirat, Saisett, Saisiat, Saisiett, Saisirat, Saisyet, Saisyett, Amutoura, or Bouiok.

 History

 A series of major conflicts between the Kingdom of Tungning and the Saisiyat people left the Saisiyat decimated and with much of their land in the hands of the Kingdom.
 The details of the conflicts remain mysterious however historians agree that the outcome was negative for the Saisiyat.

-The first Aboriginal victim of the White Terror was Jih Chin-chun, a Saisiyat man executed in 1952.
+The first Indigenous victim of the White Terror was Jih Chin-chun, a Saisiyat man executed in 1952.